"Ethics is nothing else than reverence for life.” Albert Schweitzer

 - The Ethics Review System is a compassionate and supportive peer review process that explores allegations of ethical violations, including sexual misconduct.

 - It is comprised of a team of highly skilled and trained Credentialed Leaders.
-Because it is a peer review process, Ministers review other Ministers.
-Licensed Unity Teachers (LUTs) review other Licensed Teachers.

 - Ministers, Ministerial Candidates, LUTs and Ministries can be reviewed.